 - Reference to binding legislation.
-The proof of accordance with such legislation or with its application at national level is normally provided by the supplier since this is a necessary condition for the exercise of an entrepreneurial activity within the EU. - Use of energy labeling criteria; in this case, the products or services bearing the said labels are considered to meet the specifications. - Submission of test results, a technical dossier or a declaration by the manufacturer. - Application of technical standards, by using the compliance evaluation procedure in force for the relevant standard and by accepting certification as a proof of the product's conformity. - 1.6.4.
-Criteria for the selection of suppliers - Exclusion criteria (Article 43, Presidential Decree 60/2007 & Article 7, EKPOTA): Two of the criteria may assume an energy/environmental dimension: - In case of conviction for offences concerning the professional conduct. - In case of grave professional misconduct.
+Proving the accordance with such legislation or with its application at national level is normally up to the tenderer, for this is a necessary condition for the exercise of an entrepreneurial activity within the EU. - Use of energy labelling criteria; in this case, the products or services bearing the said labels are considered to meet the specifications. - Submission of test results, a technical dossier or a declaration by the manufacturer. - Application of technical standards, by using the compliance evaluation procedure in force for the relevant standard and by accepting certification as a proof of the product's conformity.

+1.6.4.
+Criteria for the selection of suppliers

+- Exclusion criteria (Article 43, Presidential Decree 60/2007 & Article 7, EKPOTA): Two of the criteria may assume an energy/environmental dimension: - In case of conviction for offences concerning the professional conduct - In case of grave professional misconduct.